Type and hit ENTER

 Back story: at age 20, freshly evicted from a prestigious veterinary school for being an absolute dickhead and a hazard to animals, I started driving a cab.
 It had a constant aroma like dumpster cabbages from Gary the night shift driver, but it paid the rent on my crusty share house.

 Six weeks into that experience, I picked up a business-y looking guy in the city for a ten-minute fare to the inner suburbs.
 We got talking.
-As I dropped him off he said something like, “I’ve just started a corporate audiovisual company, you seem plausible, do you want a job as a junior technician?”
+As I dropped him off he said something like, “I’ve just started a corporate audiovisual company, you seem like a bright young fellow, do you want a job as a junior technician?”

 I had zero idea what that was, but I felt sure it wouldn’t smell of cabbages.
 I started work a couple of days later.
 That company grew from startup to the biggest in its field, I learned a lot, ended up on the board, and later started various businesses of my own.